eltonpan/zeosyn_dataset/README.md

 structure-directing agent (OSDA), and the resultant zeolite framework.
 Paper metadata of the scientific paper containing the synthesis route is also provided. (b) Frequency of elements present in the dataset.
-The values correspond to the log number of synthetic routes with a specific element. (c) Total number of synthesis routes of small, medium, large, and extra- large pore zeolites extracted from literature across time in the dataset.
+The values correspond to the log number of synthetic routes with a specific element. (c) Total number of synthesis routes of small, medium, large, and extra-large pore zeolites extracted from literature across time in the dataset.
 Distributions of key gel composition variables in the dataset, including ratio between (d) heteroatoms, and (e) mineralizing agents, metal cations and OSDA ratios (T = ∑ i ni where ni is the amount of